 In 2007 and 2008, Ms. Feinberg was selected as the John Heinz Senate Fellow in Aging, serving in the office of U.S. Senator Barbara Boxer.

 Ms. Feinberg has published and lectured widely on family care issues and has served on numerous national advisory committees and expert panels to address caregiving and long-term care.
-Currently, she is Immediate Past Chair of the American Society on Aging, and a member of the Institute of Medicine’s Committee on Family Caregiving for Older Adults.
-She is a fellow of the Gerontological Society of America and the National Academy for Social Insurance.
-Previously she served as a commissioner of the American Bar Association’s Commission on Law and Aging, and a member of the Editorial Board of Generations, the journal of the American Society on Aging.
+She is a past commissioner of the American Bar Association’s Commission on Law and Aging and a past member of the Editorial Board of Generations, the journal of the American Society on Aging.
 She has a master’s degree in social welfare from the University of California, Berkeley.

 In Her Words

 “It’s a wake-up call for aging boomers.
 We’re really moving toward an uncertain future as … relying on our family and friends to provide long-term care isn’t going to be realistic anymore.”
 Washington Post, August 26, 2013

 - The Aging of the Baby Boom and the Growing Care Gap: A Look at Future Declines in the Availability of Family Caregivers, August, 2013.